Motif Investing Review: A Unique Approach to Investing

 My Take on Motif Investing

-Speaking honestly, I was a bit intrigued when I started doing research on Motif Investing.
+Speaking honestly, I was pretty intrigued when I started doing research on Motif Investing.
 All of the other brokerages I’ve reviewed I’ve either used personally or have extensive knowledge of and that was not the case with Motif.
-I think for the right person, Motif Investing could be a good option, but only as a supplement to what you’re already doing elsewhere in terms of investing.
+I think for the right person, Motif Investing could be a great option, especially as a supplement to what you’re already doing elsewhere in terms of investing.
 The argument would go that much of the same intent could be accomplished by investing in the right low-fee ETFs like you’d see at places like Vanguard.
-And, you know what, that argument is definitely right to a certain extent.
+And, you know what, that argument is right to a certain extent.
 Much of the same thing could be accomplished through that approach and believe that approach is a very solid one to take.

-With that said, I believe that you can supplement that style with a small portion (say 5-10%) of your portfolio and Motif provides a good option for those looking for that as an option.
+With that said, I believe that you can supplement that style with a small portion (say 5-10%) of your portfolio and Motif provides a good option for those looking for that.
 This is particularly the case if you’re looking for a way to invest in a certain specialized niche or market that you’re unable to find elsewhere and are comfortable with the risk associated with that.

 If you’re considering opening an account with Motif Investing, they do offer promotions – one offers up to $150 for bringing in an account.
 They also offer low minimums to start, as low as $250 to invest in a motif.